 This method is easy but the change disables Print Preview in all instances of Chrome whereas the next method allows you to choose to open Chrome with or without it disabled.

 Method 2 – Via Shortcut Target.
 Find the program shortcut you use to open Chrome – usually on your desktop or in Start \ Programs or in Quick Launch.
-Right click the Chrome shortcut and select ‘Properties’ to open the shortcut’s Properties window.
+Right click this shortcut and select ‘Properties’ to open the shortcut’s Properties window.
 Select the ‘Shortcut’ tab and in the ‘Target’ box, go to the end of the entry and add the following:

 -preview” NB without the “” quote marks and note that there is a single space at the start followed immediately by two hyphens: